Microflash/remarkability/README.md

 ## Development

-`bash` is required for development.

 1. Edit the SCSS files in [scss](./scss) directory.
-2. Execute `source build.sh` to build the assets and docs.
+2. Execute `yarn dev` to build the assets and docs.

 ## License